-October 27, 2019|Bullying, Colonialism, Compliance, Harassment, Human Resources, Indigenous, TRC 92 (ii), Workplace Respect
+October 27, 2019, |Bullying, Colonialism, Compliance, Harassment, Human Resources, Indigenous, TRC 92 (ii), Workplace Respect

 After a while, the manager notices that fostering and maintaining these relationships takes time and resources and often travels to remote locations.
 The task is too big for anyone to run from the “corner of their desk.”
-This is how one feels, whilst there is a lack of understanding of the “why” and a lack of appreciation of the larger picture and importance of the relationship.
+This is how one feels, while there is a lack of understanding of the “why” and a lack of appreciation of the larger picture and importance of the relationship.

 Eventually, that part of the senior leaders’ portfolio becomes an irritant.
 Sadly, it is often under these circumstances that the process of delegation ensues.

 Selection and Placement on the Org Chart

 Once an organization decides to recruit an Indigenous Relations resource, the selection criteria are often initially driven based on several potential attributes such as: